tortus/csp-reports/README.md

 or any other Rack app container.
 Currently requires PostgreSQL, but could easily replace with any other database.

+It attempts to coalesce duplicate reports using SHA-256 hashes of the report body, since hundreds of visits to a site's homepage will generate many of the exact same report.
+This serves as a basic sanity check, but more could definitely be done to coalesce reports that are about the same fundamental issue, and I'm not sure how the hashing and JSON parsing will hold up under load.

 ## Setup

 1. Create a PostgreSQL database to use with the app.